Eugenia Tsai, MDGastroenterology

-To continue your care plan during social distancing, University Transplant Center is changing many outpatient visits to “telemedicine,” or video visits.
+To continue your care plan during social distancing, University Health Transplant Institute is changing many outpatient visits to “telemedicine,” or video visits.

 If your visit can be conducted through telemedicine, you’ll be notified before your appointment that your visit is taking place via telemedicine.

 - If you do not have an email address or an electronic device that allows you to connect to the internet, your visit will happen by phone.

 - If you have an email address and a smartphone, tablet, or desktop or laptop computer with an internet connection, you’ll have a video visit through Webex.
 This video conferencing program allows you to see, hear and interact with your team members.